-Here in our workshops, we know that the devil is in the detail.
+Here at Kitchen Door Workshop, we know that the devil is in the detail when it comes to door knobs and accessories.
 That’s why when we think about our replacement kitchen doors, our designers are constantly carefully studying the furniture designs of the past, and looking at the trends of the future.

 We look at everything including the shape of a door edge: do our customers prefer it rounded or at a precise 90 degree angle?
 This goes right through to the design of our hinges: what’s the best design that will work smoothly day in, day out, for years?
 Of course, we bet that you never even think about the hinges on your kitchen doors – that’s because we’ve done the thinking for you.